 Legislation & regulations: Several publishers have put out useful selections of E.U. law in English, notably, Oceana's European Union Law Guide, Sweet & Maxwell's EU Karnov: Deskbook of European Union Laws, CCH's European Union Law Reporter.

 Europa's EU Legislation section provides access to most significant EU legislation including (a) all EU laws in force (EUR-LEX), (b) the Official Journal of the European Community, which is where the EU publishes its session law, new regulations, etc., (c) summaries of EU laws, (d) an index of "Community Legislation in Force," which tells you where to look in the Journal for laws on a particular subject (e) "Consolidated Texts," which is similar to a codification in that the original text of EU laws in force are presented as amended by subsequent legislation and more, (f) national legislation, (g) proposed legislation.

 Additional materials may be available on Lexis and/or Westlaw.

 Judicial Branch: The Court of Justice of the European Communities is an appellate panel responsible for interpreting European Union law and treaties.
-The Court of Justice is assisted by a Court of First Instance and a Civil Service Tribunal.
+The Court of Justice is assisted by a General Court (formerly the Court of First Instance) and a Civil Service Tribunal.
 The official case reporter is called European Community Cases.
 Other reporters include the Common Market Law Reports, CCH's European Community Cases and CCH's Common Market Reporter.

-(a) The Court web site, which has Court of Justice opinions from 1954, Court of First Instance opinions from 1989 and the Civil Service Tribunal from 2005.
+(a) Curia, which has Court of Justice opinions from 1954, Court of First Instance opinions from 1989 and the Civil Service Tribunal from 2005.
 The case law of all three courts is searchable from 1997, including materials not in the official case reporter.
 The site also provides a topical case digest, a subject index and annotations;

 (b) The "EU Case Law" section of Europa's EU Legislation page;